xNaCly/Hopper/README.md

 ## Non-Features

+- arrow functions
 - inheritance, object oriented programming
 - JavaScript quirks:
   - type coercion (runtime errors instead of attempting to perform type casts)
   - comparison with `==` results in a parser error
   - scoping with `var` disallowed, will result in a parser error
 - compatibility with ECMA-262

 ## Motivation